-- To understand the fundamental concepts of communication systems. - To analyze different analog and digital modulation schemes - To familiarize the basic concept of telephone modems and Optical Fiber Communications b.
-Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- To understand the fundamental concepts of communication systems. - To analyze different analog and digital modulation schemes - To familiarize the basic concept of telephone modems and Optical Fiber Communications

-c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+- a.
+Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of engineering problems. - b.
+Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering - c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - m.

-m.
 Identify suitable sensors and design signal conditioning circuits to measure physical parameters for industrial applications

 - 1. Illustrate the concept of amplitude modulation in time and frequency domain - 2.
 Apply angle and phase modulation technique to design FM transmitter and receiver - 3.
-Analyze different types of modulation techniques in digital communication system using time and frequency division multiplexing - 4.
-Identify appropriate telephone and cable modem architecture for digital data transmission. - 5.
+Analyze different types of modulation techniques in digital communication system using time and frequency division multiplexing

+- 4. Identify appropriate telephone and cable modem architecture for digital data transmission. - 5.
 Apply wavelength division multiplexing concept to develop fiber optic communication system for telephone and television applications.